Some chemotherapy drugs are more likely than others to cause infertility. Infertility means you can’t get pregnant.

 With temporary infertility, your periods may become irregular or stop during treatment.
 But they’ll go back to normal once your treatment is over.

 This happens in about a third of all women whose periods stop because of chemotherapy.
 It takes about 6 to 12 months for your periods to go back to normal.
+It is important that you use effective contraception during this time to avoid becoming pregnant.

 Permanent infertility is more likely if you have higher doses of the drugs.
 It’s also more likely in older women than young women – especially if you’re getting close to the age where you’d naturally have the menopause.